Joseph Whidbey State Park

-Joseph Whidbey State Park is a 112-acre day-use park with 3,100 feet of saltwater shoreline on the Strait of Juan De Fuca in northern Puget Sound.
-The scenery is beautiful, views are magnificent, wildlife is everywhere, and the beach is one of the grandest on Whidbey Island.
+Joseph Whidbey State Park is a 206-acre day-use park with 3,100 feet of saltwater shoreline on the Strait of Juan de Fuca in northern Puget Sound.

-Please note: U.S. Navy jets from nearby Naval Air Station Whidbey Island periodically fly over the park while engaged in local training.
-Depending on the direction of the wind, their flight pattern may put them above the park, creating noisy conditions for visitors.
-At various times during the day and night, the aviators may engage in Field Carrier Landing Practice for imminent operations aboard aircraft carriers.
-The park and naval station have been neighbors since 1942, and park staff stays in regular contact with officials at NAS Whidbey Island.
-We will do our best to notify park visitors of anticipated Field Carrier Landing Practice periods.
-Although State Parks cannot be responsible for the jet noise, we do share visitor concerns with representatives of Naval Air Station Whidbey.
+Please note: U.S. Navy jets from nearby Naval Air Station Whidbey Island may fly over the campground at any time for several hours.
+Navy personnel conduct training missions at various times during the day and night.
+Depending on the direction of the wind, their flight pattern may put them above the park, creating noisy conditions for campers.
+Although State Parks cannot be responsible for the jet noise, we do share visitor concerns with representatives of Naval Air Station Whidbey Island.

 The park offers one kitchen shelter.
-Reservations can be made online or by calling 888-CAMPOUT (888-226-7688) and ask for the kitchen shelter on Fort Ebey’s inventory.
+Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688, and ask for the kitchen shelter on Fort Ebey’s inventory.
 Four sheltered and nine unsheltered picnic tables are available first come, first served.

 This is a day-use park, but one water trail campsite is available only to campers who arrive at the park by human-powered watercraft.
 The campsite is available on a first-come, first-served basis, and a primitive camping fee applies.
 There is one ADA accessible restroom.